seek4science/seek-documentation/help/isa-best-practice.md

         * Comparison of proteome at 70 and 80c (Protein expression profiling)
         * Intracellular metabolomics of s. solfataricus at 70 and 80c (Metabolomics)

-## Required Fields in the SEEK ISA
+## Required fields in the SEEK ISA

 A short guide to creating a new ISA file